Dynamic Equivalents for Large-Scale Power Systems Using PSS®E – A Systematic Approach

 Key benefits of using dynamic equivalents:

-- Easier controller design and parameter tuning
+- Easier controller tuning and design validation

 Challenges in Modeling Large Power Systems